QubesOS/qubes-doc/user/advanced-topics/disposablevm-customization.md

 ## Introduction

-A [DisposableVM](/doc/disposablevm) can be based on any [TemplateBasedVM](/doc/glossary/#templatebasedvm).
+A [DisposableVM](/doc/disposablevm) can be based on any [app qube](/doc/glossary/#app-qube).
 You can also choose to use different [DisposableVM Templates](/doc/glossary/#disposablevm-template) for different DisposableVMs.
-To prepare an AppVM to be a DisposableVM Template, you need to set `template_for_dispvms` property, for example:
+To prepare an app qube to be a DisposableVM Template, you need to set `template_for_dispvms` property, for example:

 ```shell_session
 [user@dom0 ~]$ qvm-prefs fedora-26-dvm template_for_dispvms True
 ```

-Additionally, if you want to have menu entries for starting applications in DisposableVM based on this AppVM (instead of in the AppVM itself), you can achieve it with `appmenus-dispvm` feature:
+Additionally, if you want to have menu entries for starting applications in DisposableVM based on this app qube (instead of in the app qube itself), you can achieve it with `appmenus-dispvm` feature:

 ```shell_session
 [user@dom0 ~]$ qvm-features fedora-26-dvm appmenus-dispvm 1